 Many (or most) optimization runs may not require more than a few hundred generations to locate the global optimum solution, or to locate an acceptable local optimum solution.
 However, optimization of splits significantly increases the number of generations required.
 Because there are several splits at each intersection, and several intersections within the network, optimization of splits results in a much larger set of candidate timing plans.
 In general, simultaneous optimization of multiple signal settings (cycle length, phasing sequence, splits, and offsets) requires more generations than sequential optimization of individual signal settings.
-Similarly, optimization of large networks with many signalized intersections requires more generations than optimization of smaller networks with fewer signalized intersections.
+Similarly, optimization of large networks with many signalized intersections.